ream88/mongoid-undo/README.md

 ### Callbacks

 Mongoid::Undo defines two callbacks which are called before and after `undo`, respectively `redo`.
-Both are based on `ActiveModel::Callbacks` which means they behave like the allready known Rails callbacks.
+Both are based on `ActiveModel::Callbacks` which means they behave like the already known Rails callbacks.

 ```ruby
 class Document